Chapter 4 : A Father's Message

 “Seriously, guys, just shut up,” Peter finally piped up.
 I was wondering why it took him so long to speak up, but I suppose he rarely did with the boys.

-say so, I guess we should,” Sirius said sarcastically.
+“Well if you say so, I guess we should,” Sirius said sarcastically.
 “But when did we ever do anything we were supposed to do, Petey?
 You should know that by now.”

 Peter sighed and gave me an apologetic look.
 Why must Sirius always act like such a sodding git?
 Every time I start to think ‘yeah maybe he’s an alright bloke, just a bit of a jokester,’ he goes and puts Peter down like that.